American Underdog: Plot

-The film starts out with a young Kurt Warner who watches Super Bowl XIX.
-He makes a lifelong commitment to become a Super Bowl and MVP quarterback.
+A young Kurt Warner watches Super Bowl XIX.
+He then makes a lifelong commitment to becoming a Super Bowl and MVP quarterback.

-Several years later, Kurt is playing his fifth year for the University of Northern Iowa (UNI) Panthers football team with coach Terry Allen, and nothing was going Warner's way.
-Allen threatens to bench Warner after repeatedly not staying in the pocket after dropping back to pass, which would effectively end Warner's NFL dream.
-After a brutal practice following the coach's orders, Kurt continues to be the starter and his numbers climb to a point where he has a chance at the Draft.
+Several years later, Kurt is playing his fifth year for the University of Northern Iowa (UNI) Panthers with coach Terry Allen, and nothing is going Warner's way.
+Allen threatens to bench him after repeatedly not heeding his coaching, which would effectively end Warner's NFL dream.
+After a brutal practice following the coach's orders, Kurt continues to be the starter and his numbers climb to where he could have a chance at the Draft.

-Meanwhile, Kurt becomes attracted to a woman he sees dancing at a country bar.
-He decides to learn how to dance to impress her.
-He finds out her name is Brenda and that she is a single mom with two kids and is a nursing student struggling financially.
-Even though she doesn't think it will work out, Kurt becomes persistent and walks three miles to her house to get her number and finds out that she was a Marine corporal and that her son is disabled.
-He instantly bonds with the children and they decide to give it a try.
+Meanwhile, Kurt becomes interested in a woman he sees dancing at a country bar, so decides to learn how to dance to impress her.
+Brenda is a single mom with two kids and is a nursing student who is struggling financially.
+Even though she doesn't think it will work out, Kurt is persistent, walking three miles to her house to get her number.
+He finds out she was a Marine corporal.
+Kurt instantly bonds with her disabled son, convincing her they should be together.

 With his last season of college football over, Kurt anxiously awaits the draft.
 He doesn't get picked and wonders why God gave him a dream that he would never obtain.
-He later finds out that the Green Bay Packers gave him the chance to try out.
-The tryout goes badly and Kurt goes home dejected.
-Becoming homeless, he moves in with Brenda and lives in the basement.
+Later, the Green Bay Packers give him the chance to try out, but it goes badly and Kurt goes home dejected.
+Becoming homeless, he moves into Brenda's basement.
 He takes a job at a Hy-Vee grocery store, working nights stocking shelves.
-He finds out that success is not found on the football field, but how one acts when confronted with disappointments.
+He discovers success is not found on the football field, but how one acts when confronted with disappointment.

 Brenda's parents sell the house and move to another state, putting them in a tough situation, and the couple continue to struggle.
-At one point, their car runs out of gas and Kurt walks several miles in a blizzard to get to the nearest gas station.
+At one point, their car runs out of gas and Kurt walks several miles in the snow to get gas.

 Kurt gets approached by Jim Foster, who offers him the quarterback position for the Arena Football League's Iowa Barnstormers.
-Kurt agrees after he finds that no one in the NFL is interested in him.
+Kurt agrees after discovering no one in the NFL is interested in him.